EnigmaCurry/blog.rymcg.tech/content/blog/drone.md

 ## Edit Template Variables

-Edit the environment file for drone, contained in `drone/env.sh`.

-Here is a list of the variables that you may configure.
-Any variables that you do not specify in the env.sh file are asked for interactively at render time.
-So you don't need to edit anything if you just want to be asked by render.sh.
+Examine the environment file for drone, contained in `drone/env.sh`.
+The env.sh file is already setup with appropriate default values.
+The variables that are commented out are designed to be asked for at render time.
+So you don't need to enter any specific values into env.sh unless you wish to change the defaults! render.sh asks for all of the variables listed in `ALL_VARS` and `ALL_SECRETS`.
+Secret values are stored encrypted in a sealed secret.

+Here is a description of the variables that you **may** configure in env.sh, or you will be asked for interactively if you don't specify:

  * `DOMAIN` - the domain name for drone (eg. `drone.k3s.example.com`)
  * `PVC_SIZE` - the size of the data volume for drone.
 I don't really know what